 Can Autism & Autistic Spectrum Disorders be Improved?

-The picture above is a common brain pattern seen in Autism and Autistic Spectrum Disorders.
+The picture to the right is a common brain pattern seen in Autism and Autistic Spectrum Disorders.
 Instead of the brain being grounded in the perfect processing speed for thinking it is running slow primarily as seen by the blue in the middle of the map above.
 Communication between brain areas suffers as well as can be seen by the blue star pattern at the back of the head above.
 Brain areas need to communicate with each other, just like players on a team, to be able to accomplish the complex abilities that most of us take for granted, like socialization, communication, information processing, and coordination of activities.
 The good news is that the above pattern can be changed.
 Neurofeedback training gently teaches the brain to perform in the better pattern, alleviating the symptoms caused by the original, dysregulated pattern and improving your and your family’s lives along the way.

 A Special Note to Parents of an Autistic Child: